What Does The Prosperity Gospel Teach?

-Matthew 6:24 – (Jesus speaking) “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
+Matthew 6:24 Jesus said: “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon.”

 In 1 Timothy 6:5,9-11 Paul warned Timothy about such men like prosperity gospel preachers.
 Paul said that these men who were of “corrupt mind” supposed godliness was a means of (material) gain and their desire for riches was a trap that brought them “into ruin and destruction” (vs 9).

-The problem with the prosperity gospel is not only that it is heretic – but that this false gospel is so dangerous to the point that it can send deceived people straight to the fires of hell.
+The problem with the prosperity gospel is not only that it is heretic – but this false gospel is so dangerous to the point that it can send deceived people straight to the fires of hell.
 What’s worse also is that prosperity preachers have twisted scriptures in the Bible to justify covetousness, greed, self ambition and the desire to pursue worldly riches instead of pursuing eternal blessings and eternal rewards.

-Jesus said the following: Then Jesus said to His disciples, “Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven.
-24 And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.” – Matthew 19:23-24 NKJV
+In Matthew 19:23-24 Jesus says the following: “Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven.
+24 And again I say to you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”

 The most important issues to learn about the prosperity gospel are the following:

 a) What is the prosperity gospel and what does the prosperity gospel really teach?

 b) Does the fact that the prosperity gospel is popular and preached by well-known charismatic & articulate preachers mean that the prosperity gospel is true?

 c) What are the dangers of believing and following the prosperity gospel?